Join MCB - The MCB Introductory Course 2019

 Who can participate?

-The MCB Introductory Course is for new students at the partner institutions of MCB.
-Although the course is primarily for students employed later than march the year before, the MCB Introductory Course is open to any PhD-students affiliated with the MCB partner institutions, which are:
+The MCB Introductory Course is intended for PhD students at the Department of Biological Sciences, the Sars centre and the Computational Biology Unit who has a research project within the fields of molecular biology and/or computational biology, or who relies on molecular and/or computational biology methods in their research.
+Although the course is primarily for students employed later than 1.
+January 2018, the MCB Introductory Course is open to any PhD-students affiliated with the MCB partner institutions, which are:

 - Computational Biology Unit at The Department of Informatics